 It contains material relating to the activities of the Passionist Order in Ireland and Scotland.
 Records of the Fathers and Brothers date from 1805, although the house was founded in 1856.

-Of interest also is a diary by Fr.
+Of interest is a diary by Fr.
 Pius Divine documenting his journey through the Americas in order to fund raise for the construction at Mount Argus.

 The Cross bulletin was a monthly released by the Congregation.
 It contains valuable insights into Catholic life during the early part of the 20th century.